fgavilondo/learn-rust-webapp/README.md

 # Relational DB access

-This demo app uses SQLite as its relational database since it is the one of the simplest RDMS you could possibly use for dev/testing (and even some production use cases).
-Download and install from: https://www.sqlite.org/download.html
+This demo app uses SQLite as its relational database since it is the one of the simplest RDMS you could possibly use for dev/testing (and even for some production use cases).
+Download SQLite from https://www.sqlite.org/download.html and install it.
+The sqlite executable needs to be available via system path.

-If you are on a Mac, chances are you already have sqlite3 in your /usr/bin directory.
-It seems to be included with macOS out-of-the-box.
+(If you are on a Mac, chances are you already have sqlite3 in your /usr/bin directory.
+It seems to be included with macOS out-of-the-box.)

 The canonical way to access relational databases in Rust is to use the r2d2 crate which acts as a connection pool to your database.
 A connection pool maintains a set of open connections to a database, handing them out for repeated use.